anerud/MonkeyMusicChallenge-Team-MusicMiners/README.md

 mvn package

-java -jar target/MonkeyMusicChallenge-Team-MusicMiners.jar <your-team-name> <your-api-key> <game-id>"
+java -jar target/MonkeyMusicChallenge-Team-MusicMiners.jar your-team-name your-api-key game-id"

 Want to import into Eclipse?
 Run mvn eclipse:eclipse and then import into Eclipse.